Lattice Semiconductor Co. (NASDAQ:LSCC) Director Sells $48,140.00 in Stock

 Lattice Semiconductor Co.
-(NASDAQ:LSCC) Director John E. Major sold 1,000 shares of the business’s stock in a transaction that occurred on Wednesday, May 5th.
-The stock was sold at an average price of $48.14, for a total transaction of $48,140.00.
-Following the sale, the director now directly owns 38,552 shares in the company, valued at approximately $1,855,893.28.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+(NASDAQ:LSCC) Director John E. Major sold 1,000 shares of the company’s stock in a transaction that occurred on Wednesday, May 5th.
+The stock was sold at an average price of $48.14, for a total value of $48,140.00.
+Following the completion of the sale, the director now owns 38,552 shares in the company, valued at approximately $1,855,893.28.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.

-Lattice Semiconductor (NASDAQ:LSCC) last posted its quarterly earnings data on Tuesday, May 4th.
-The semiconductor company reported $0.22 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.19 by $0.03.
-The company had revenue of $115.72 million during the quarter, compared to analysts’ expectations of $110.12 million.
-Lattice Semiconductor had a net margin of 11.31% and a return on equity of 16.60%.
-The firm’s revenue for the quarter was up 18.9% on a year-over-year basis.
-During the same period in the prior year, the business posted $0.15 earnings per share.
-As a group, research analysts anticipate that Lattice Semiconductor Co. will post 0.38 EPS for the current year.
+Lattice Semiconductor (NASDAQ:LSCC) last released its quarterly earnings results on Tuesday, May 4th.
+The semiconductor company reported $0.22 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.19 by $0.03.
+The firm had revenue of $115.72 million for the quarter, compared to the consensus estimate of $110.12 million.
+Lattice Semiconductor had a return on equity of 16.60% and a net margin of 11.31%.
+The company’s revenue for the quarter was up 18.9% on a year-over-year basis.
+During the same period last year, the business posted $0.15 EPS.
+As a group, analysts expect that Lattice Semiconductor Co. will post 0.38 earnings per share for the current year.

-Several analysts have commented on the stock.
-KeyCorp lifted their price objective on shares of Lattice Semiconductor from $50.00 to $57.00 and gave the company an “overweight” rating in a research note on Wednesday, February 17th.
-Susquehanna restated a “neutral” rating on shares of Lattice Semiconductor in a research note on Monday, April 26th.
-Colliers Securities restated a “buy” rating on shares of Lattice Semiconductor in a research note on Thursday, January 28th.
-Zacks Investment Research cut shares of Lattice Semiconductor from a “buy” rating to a “hold” rating in a research note on Tuesday, March 30th.
-Finally, Cowen lifted their price objective on shares of Lattice Semiconductor from $48.00 to $56.00 and gave the company an “outperform” rating in a research note on Wednesday, February 17th.
-Four research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-The stock has a consensus rating of “Buy” and an average target price of $47.56.
+Institutional investors have recently made changes to their positions in the stock.
+US Bancorp DE raised its holdings in Lattice Semiconductor by 31.7% in the 1st quarter.
+US Bancorp DE now owns 1,399 shares of the semiconductor company’s stock worth $62,000 after purchasing an additional 337 shares during the period.
+Montag A & Associates Inc. bought a new position in Lattice Semiconductor in the 4th quarter worth $98,000.
+Hoover Financial Advisors Inc. bought a new position in Lattice Semiconductor in the 4th quarter worth $189,000.
+Comerica Bank bought a new position in Lattice Semiconductor in the 4th quarter worth $202,000.
+Finally, Resources Investment Advisors LLC. bought a new stake in Lattice Semiconductor during the fourth quarter valued at about $203,000.

 About Lattice Semiconductor